celestiaorg/docs/docs/developers/gm-portal-bubs.md

 ```

 In order to interact with the contract on the frontend, you'll need to fund an
-account thatyou have in your Ethereum wallet.
+account that you have in your Ethereum wallet.
 Transfer to an external account
 with this command:

 ```bash